-Exhumans have powers, something about them just defies physics in a way which has been studied endlessly and never discovered.
-Some are incredibly strong, others are fairly tame, but all of them put Exhumans on a different level than an ordinary human.
+Exhumans had powers, something about them just defies physics in a way which has been studied endlessly and never discovered.
+Some were world-shakingly strong, others were reasonably tame, but all of them put Exhumans on a different level than an ordinary human.
 Powers like, for example, my ability to wield blades made of lightning.
 Useful, maybe.
 But nothing anyone ever wanted.

-Because, the problem with being Exhuman is that they all go bad, or so we’re told.
-You can’t just give that much power to a person and expect them not to use it, and when they do use it, terrible things happen to everyone around them.
-Spectacular ‘Exhuman events’ the government calls them, where entire city blocks are destroyed, hundreds or even thousands die, worse than any natural disaster, because at the end of the day, what’s behind it isn’t some capricious act of God, but the selfish intent of what was once a human.
+Because, the problem with being Exhuman is that they all go bad, or so we were told.
+You can’t just give that much power to a person and expect them not to use it, and when they did use it, terrible things happened to everyone around them.
+Spectacular ‘Exhuman events‘ the government called them, where entire city blocks are destroyed, hundreds or even thousands die, worse than any natural disaster, because at the end of the day, what’s behind it isn’t some capricious act of God, but the ruinous intent of what was once a human.

 Many…I hoped most…chose as I did, when I got my powers.
 I did the right thing and surrendered to the authorities.
 Hands and knees and kissed the pavement, hoping for quarantine.
 There was no quarantine for Exhumans, only execution.